AugurProject/augur.js-docs/source/includes/_typeDefinitions.md

 * **`AWAITING_FINALIZATION`** (string) The Market has been Finalized, but the [Post-Finalization Waiting Period](#post-finalization-waiting-period) has not elapsed.
 * **`FINALIZED`** (string) An Outcome for the Market has been determined.
 * **`FORKING`** (string) The Dispute Crowdsourcer for one of the Market's Outcomes received enough REP to reach the Fork Threshold, causing a fork.
 Users can migrate their REP to the Universe of their choice.
-* **`AWAITING_NO_REPORT_MIGRATION`** (string) Either the Designated Report was Disputed, or the Designated Reporter failed to submit a Report, and the Market is waiting for the next reporting phase to begin.
 * **`AWAITING_FORK_MIGRATION`** (string) Market is waiting for another Market's Fork to be resolved.
 This means its Tentative Outcome has been reset to the Outcome submitted in the Initial Report, and all Stake in the Market's Dispute Crowdsourcers has been refunded to the users who Staked on them.

 <a name="SimulatedTrade"></a>